paulfreund94/concrete_codes/README.md

 # concrete_codes
 (This repo was uploaded as part of an application process for submitting a paper to FAIR 2019.
-For more on the research, visit http://projects.cs.uct.ac.za/honsproj/cgi-bin/view/2019/baker_denny_freund.zip/)
+For more on the research, visit our [project website](http://projects.cs.uct.ac.za/honsproj/cgi-bin/view/2019/baker_denny_freund.zip/)

 Qualitative Analysis for Belief Update